EMMA: Scaling Mobile Manipulation via Egocentric Human Data: Introduction

 \section{Introduction}

-Mobile manipulation has emerged as one of the most challenging problems in robotics due to the dual demands of navigation and manipulation.
+\IEEEPARstart{M}{obile} manipulation has emerged as one of the most challenging problems in robotics due to the dual demands of navigation and manipulation.
 While recent advances in robot policy learning have demonstrated impressive capabilities in static manipulation, extending these successes to mobile scenarios introduces substantial challenges.
 The primary obstacle is data scarcity; current approaches tackling mobile manipulation rely on teleoperation frameworks akin to \baseline{}~\cite{fu2024mobile} which face scalability limitations.
 This fundamental bottleneck limits dataset diversity and deployment robustness, particularly in unpredictable real-world settings where robots must navigate novel spatial configurations while maintaining manipulation precision.

 Concurrently, recent work in cross-embodiment learning has explored human data as a scalable source of data for training end-to-end robot policies.
 Critically, human video data is cheap to collect, does not require a physical robot, and can be collected ergonomically via XR wearables~\cite{egomimic, qiu2025humanoidpolicyhuman}.
 Human video data has been leveraged to train better visual representations~\cite{nair2022r3muniversalvisualrepresentation}, extract high-level object affordance~\cite{wang2023mimicplay, xu2024flowcrossdomainmanipulationinterface, wen2024anypointtrajectorymodelingpolicy, bharadhwaj2024track2actpredictingpointtracks}, or even as direct action supervision via co-training~\cite{egomimic, qiu2025humanoidpolicyhuman}.
 However, these works have predominantly focused on table-top manipulation.

-To this end, we introduce Egocentric Mobile Manipulation (\method{}), an end-to-end system to train mobile manipulation policies solely from \emph{robot static-manipulation} and \emph{human mobile-manipulation} data.
-While the robot data is captured via teleoperation, the human data is captured simply by wearing Project Aria glasses~\cite{engel2023projectarianewtool}, thus avoiding costly mobile manipulation teleoperation. \method{} represents a step toward a new data paradigm in robot learning, where we imbue a robot with new skills by combining a set of robot teleoperation data with a more diverse pool of human demonstrations.
-In this work, our robot teleoperation data contains no mobile manipulation demonstrations, and we show that this skill can be effectively transferred from human data.
+To this end, we introduce \emph{Egocentric Mobile Manipulation} (\method{}), an end-to-end system to train mobile manipulation policies solely from \emph{robot static-manipulation} and \emph{human mobile-manipulation} data.
+While the robot data is captured via teleoperation, the human data is captured simply by wearing Project Aria glasses~\cite{engel2023projectarianewtool}, thus avoiding costly mobile manipulation teleoperation.